-Listed below are scholarships awarded by the Department of Physics and Astronomy.
+Listed below are scholarships awarded to undergraduate students by the Department of Physics and Astronomy.
 For more information on scholarships available at the university level please visit the College of Liberal Arts and Sciences scholarship website.

 The David Collins Memorial Scholarship

-Physics majors are selected by review committee for interviews in Spring Semester.
+Physics majors are selected by a review committee for interviews in the Spring Semester.
 Criteria for consideration include a strong physics background.
 Finalist determined by mid-Spring.
-Scholarship is in form of hourly wages for spring and fall semester, plus possibility of summer.
+The scholarship is in the form of hourly wages for the spring and fall semester, plus the possibility of summer support.

 Monetary awards presented each spring in memory of Professor Gordon Danielson, who was a long-time, prominent member of our faculty.
-Award is based on academic performance.
-Selection is made by Departmental Awards Committee.
+The award is based on academic performance.
+Selection is made by the Departmental Awards Committee.

 Bernice Black Durand Undergraduate Research Scholarship

 This scholarship has been established by Bernice Black Durand, a Professor of Physics at the University of Wisconsin who received her B.S. and Ph.D. degrees in Physics from Iowa State University.
 Its goals are twofold: to promote meaningful undergraduate research and to support women and minorities as undergraduates in the Department of Physics and Astronomy.
-Candidates are nominated by advisor.
-Selection is made by Departmental Awards Committee.
-Scholarship is in form of hourly wages.
+Candidates are nominated by their advisor, and selection is made by the Departmental Awards Committee.
+The scholarship is in form of hourly wages.

 The Sam Legvold Award was set up in the memory of a former faculty member, Dr. Sam Legvold.
-It is presented each year to a junior physics major to recognize outstanding academic performance and to provide funds for the senior year.
-Award consists of $500.
+It is presented each year to a physics major to recognize outstanding academic performance.
+The award consists of $1,800, and the selection is made by the Department Award Committee.

 Helen Jensen Howe Science Scholarship for Women